 TRAFFIC is committed to excellence, transparency and accountability in delivering its work, responding to the needs of its constituencies, and in conducting business with its stakeholders and suppliers.
 Staff members have the obligation to protect and promote the organisation’s interests, avoiding or declaring conflicts of interest should they arise, and acting with due respect for other people.
 This obligation includes refraining from infringing the physical and mental health, safety, privacy and human rights of others; refraining from any kind of coercion or harassment; and adopting practices that enhance human value and development in the workplace.

 It is the policy of TRAFFIC to conduct its business in an honest and ethical manner.
-TRAFFIC takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships wherever it operates and implementing and enforcing effective systems to counter bribery.
+TRAFFIC takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all its business dealings and relationships wherever it operates.
 TRAFFIC will uphold all laws relevant to countering bribery and corruption.
 In particular, it is bound by the laws of the UK, including the Bribery Act 2010, in respect of its conduct both in the UK and abroad.
-TRAFFIC’s board has adopted an Anti-bribery Policy (2016),
+TRAFFIC’s board has adopted an Anti-bribery Policy (2016).

 It is the policy of TRAFFIC to monitor and control the risks that the organisation faces.
 Managing these risks helps TRAFFIC meet its objectives more successfully.
 It helps protect donor funds, staff, and the organisation’s reputation.
 TRAFFIC’s board has adopted a Risk Management Policy (2016).

-TRAFFIC is committed to protecting against retaliation those staff members who report, as provided for hereunder, what they reasonably and in good faith believe to be ethical misconduct in accordance with this or any other TRAFFIC policy.
+TRAFFIC is committed to protecting against retaliation those staff members who report, as provided for hereunder, what they reasonably and in good faith believe to be ethical misconduct in accordance with any TRAFFIC policy.
 TRAFFIC’s board has adopted a Whistleblowing Policy (2019).

 TRAFFIC’S IT Policy (2017) includes guidelines and procedures designed to ensure global consistency in approach to information technology and clarity regarding the use of equipment and related information management resources.
 All TRAFFIC staff are expected to follow this policy and to adhere to the recommendations to ensure the protection of TRAFFIC’s data and information.